 Rule 5 Draft rules

 Any club with an open spot on its 40-man roster is eligible to make a selection.
-Teams pick in reverse order of record.
-Last year, 15 players were picked in the Major League phase, highlighted by right-hander Brad Keller, a Reds selection who posted a 3.08 ERA over 140 1/3 innings after a trade to the Royals.
-There is also a Triple-A phase.
+Teams pick in reverse order of the previous season's standings.
+Last year, 11 players were picked in the Major League phase, eight of whom wound up seeing MLB playing time in 2020.
+The most impactful selection of the past few years remains right-hander Brad Keller, who was picked by the Reds from the D-backs in 2017 and then traded to the Royals.
+In three seasons since then, Keller has provided Kansas City with 360 1/3 innings and a 3.50 ERA.

 Players on an organization's 40-man roster are protected from the Rule 5 Draft.
 To be eligible for selection, a player must either have spent four seasons in professional baseball after signing at age 19 or older, or spent five seasons in pro ball after signing at 18 or younger (as of June 5 of that year).
-In other words, this year's Rule 5 Draft mostly will affect unprotected players who were international signings or Draft picks out of high school in 2013, as well as college players who were drafted in 2014.
+The potential picks for this year include some intriguing prospects.

 The early years